Cologne Cathedral: Hildebold Cathedral

 In Carolingian times, the Old Cathedral was built on Cologne Cathedral Hill and consecrated in 870.
 The cathedral is now known as Hildebold Cathedral after Bishop Hildebold, who was a close advisor to Charlemagne and died in 818.
 However, it is unclear how much the bishop contributed to the building.
 He probably started the new construction, which Charlemagne also generously supported.
 The bishop's residence was originally located next to the cathedral.

-With a length of around 95 m, Hildebold Cathedral was one of the largest Carolingian churches ever built and became the architectural rolemodel for numerous churches in the early Holy Roman Empire.
+With a length of around 95 m, Hildebold Cathedral was one of the largest Carolingian churches ever built and became the architectural role model for numerous churches in the early Holy Roman Empire.
 It was built in the Carolingian tradition as a basilica with two choirs, with the east choir dedicated to Mary, mother of Jesus and the more important choir in the west to the memory of Saint Peter.
 Through its patronage, but also in its architecture, Hildebold Cathedral made reference to Old St. Peter's Basilica in Rome and was regarded as the St. Peter's Basilica of the North.
 This was intended to underline Cologne's claim to be a holy city and faithful daughter of the Roman Church.
 The so-called reliquary-staff of Saint Peter and the chains of Saint Peter were among the church's most important relics.
 The Hillinus Codex from the 11th century shows Hildebold Cathedral in an unusually realistic depiction for the time.
 Today, the foundation walls of the Carolingian basilica have been revealed by the cathedral excavations.

 On 23 July 1164, the Archbishop of Cologne and Imperial Archchancellor Rainald of Dassel brought the bones of the Three Wise Men from Milan to Cologne, which was perceived as a "propaganda success".
 The relics had been left to the archbishop by Emperor Frederick Barbarossa from his spoils of war.
 They had been considered worthy of veneration at least since their transfer.
 Whether Rainald von Dassel himself or the Milanese patricians should be regarded as the "inventors" of the relics is disputed in academic literature.
 In any case, between 1190 and 1225, the Shrine of the Three Kings was made for the highly respected saints in Cologne, which is considered one of the most sophisticated goldsmith's works of the Middle Ages; the shrine was placed in the center of the Old Cathedral.
 Cologne thus became an internationally renowned place of pilgrimage in Europe.
 To oversee the pilgrim crowds, an office of custos regum ("guardian of the kings") was established after 1162.
 However, the only narrow side portal of the cathedral was not very suitable for the crowds of pilgrims, as it had to be used as an entrance and an exit at the same time.